nikhil2197/NRs-ai-learning-notes/README.md

 ## The Good News for Product Builders

 The power of the models to consistently produce high quality results, the ability of users to use the technology to generate high-quality results, and the trust of users in the technology is all the lowest it will ever be.
 All three will only go up from here.

+At the same time, the cost of prototyping a product in terms of time, money and complexity is the highest it is ever going to be.
+The onus is now on builders to leverage get educated on AI and make use of the technology out there and get in-front of users to understand their use-case and user faster and more deeply.
+[Here is a guide to AI prototyping](https://www.lennysnewsletter.com/p/a-guide-to-ai-prototyping-for-product) to help you get started (after you have completed the basic Karpathy / Andrew Ng videos to understand the technology)

 ---